 #Join4Joe's goal is to help others battling leukemia, lymphoma and other blood cancers.
 Every three minutes, someone is diagnosed with blood cancer, and approximately 12,000 people remain in need of an unrelated donor each year.

-The Cardinals will host the 6th annual #Join4Joe marrow drive at Busch Stadium during the Wednesday, September 8 game against the Los Angeles Dodgers.
+The Cardinals will host the 8h annual #Join4Joe marrow drive at Busch Stadium during the Sunday, September 3 game against the Pittsburgh Pirates.

-Fans can also request a cheek swab kit anytime by visiting my.bethematch.org/join4joe or texting Join4Joe to 61474 and a blue registration link will come right to your phone.
+Fans can stop by the #Join4Joe/Be the Match table in Ford Plaza on September 3 from the time gates open until one hour into the game for more information.
+Fans can also request a cheek swab kit anytime by visiting my.bethematch.org/Join4JoeSTL or texting Join4Joe to 61474 and a blue registration link will come right to your phone.
 Follow the link and register as a donor using the "mail me a kit" option.
 Their lab will code a unique kit just for you and mail it to your house where you can safely swab and send it back using the paid envelope provided.
 The kit usually comes within 2-5 days.
-Be The Match is specifically looking for donors age 18-44, as research shows that cells from younger donors lead to more successful transplants.
+Be The Match is specifically looking for donors age 18-40, as research shows that cells from younger donors lead to more successful transplants.

 Images from 1st Annual Bone Marrow Drive @ Busch Stadium in honor of Joe Strauss that took place on Saturday, August 6, 2016